 As long as the quorum sets for two validators intersect “enough,” they will always reach agreement with each other.
 If the quorum sets for all of the validators overlap “enough” then the entire network will reach consensus.

 For the sake of simplicity, we’ve left out two important pieces of understanding SCP.
 First, to implement this scheme on a real network, the voting process needs to involve multiple rounds of voting to deal with network latency, the fact that new transactions are coming in constantly, and other edge cases.
 Second, we talked above about quorum sets intersecting “enough” for the network to reach consensus.
 Precisely defining what “enough” means gets extremely technical.
-If you’re interested in digging into this more, we encourage you to read this peer-reviewed SCP paper and our blog post on Why Quorums Matter.
+If you’re interested in digging into this more, we encourage you to read our blog post on Why Quorums Matter.

 Even though we’re glossing over certain details of SCP, the above overview is enough to see the key characteristic of Stellar for understanding Issuer-Enforced Finality: there is no branching in SCP.
 A validator on Ethereum is affected by any miner on the network, no matter who they are.
 If a validator’s ledger currently contains a given ledger history, but a new one (with the appropriate proof by a miner) comes in with a longer chain, then the validator is supposed to immediately switch over to that new history.
 On Stellar, validators don’t have to update their ledger based on miners, they only have to listen to the nodes in their quorum set (which they get to choose in the first place).
 As they add new blocks to their ledger history, they will never go back and change them.
 This makes double spend attacks (as described above) impossible, and opens the door to Issuer-Enforced Finality.